projectfunction/starter-static-template/TASK.md

 ### Requirements:

+1. Website should contain a favicon (using the `assets/icon_bowarrow.png` image);
-1. The website should contain at least 3 pages; A 'Homepage', a 'Contact Us' page, and an attraction information page.
+2. The website should contain at least 3 pages; A 'Homepage', a 'Contact Us' page, and an attraction information page.
-2. Homepage should contain
+3. Homepage should contain
     - A hero element, showcasing Nottingham Castle.
 Interacting with this should navigate me to the attraction information page for the castle
     - A grid displaying images, names, and descriptions of attractions around Nottingham.
-3. Contact Us page should contain
+4. Contact Us page should contain
     - An address for the Nottingham City Council Hall,
     - An [embedded](https://www.embedgooglemap.net/) map
     - Some information about the City of Nottingham.
-4. Attraction Information page should contain
+5. Attraction Information page should contain
     - Information about Nottingham Castle
     - An embedded youtube video of Nottingham Castle
     - An HTML form for booking a visit **Optional*
 6. Every page should have:
     - Nav bar with logo and links
     - Footer
+7. Primary color should be used at least once

 ### Tips